▶️ LISTEN TO THIS ARTICLE

 Where This Goes Next

-The evaluation crisis won't resolve into a single better benchmark.
-It will fragment into layers.
-Public benchmarks will continue to exist for broad capability signaling, even as their scores become less meaningful.
-Contamination-resistant approaches like LiveBench's monthly refresh and SEAL's private datasets will become standard practice for credible evaluation.
-LLM-as-judge will improve with better calibration and bias mitigation, but it won't replace human evaluation for high-stakes decisions.
+The evaluation crisis probably won't resolve into a single better benchmark.
+It is more likely to fragment into layers.
+Public benchmarks can still serve broad capability signaling, even when their scores are not enough for procurement.
+Contamination-resistant approaches like recurring-refresh tests and private datasets are likely to remain important for credible evaluation.
+LLM-as-judge methods may improve with better calibration and bias mitigation, but they should not replace human review for high-stakes decisions.

 The real shift is organizational.
-Engineering teams that treat evaluation as a continuous process, integrated into CI/CD pipelines, updated with production failure data, measured against business outcomes, will ship better AI products than teams chasing leaderboard positions.
+Engineering teams that treat evaluation as a continuous process, integrated into CI/CD pipelines, updated with production failure data, and measured against business outcomes, have a better chance of shipping reliable AI products than teams chasing leaderboard positions.
 The benchmark number was never the point.
 The point was always whether the model works for your users, on your data, in your specific context.
 No public leaderboard can answer that question for you.

 Sources